 all Science worksheets

-A worksheet designed to help your child match an animal to its home.
+A worksheet designed to help your child investigate and understand light and dark.

-This kids' science activity looks at the properties of fabrics.
-It is aimed at Key Stage 1 pupils and should be done with a parent or carer.
+The complexity of nature is studied in intricate detail using a digital microscope in this fascinating science activity for EYFS and KS1 children.
+It is aimed at Key Stage 1 and EYFS pupils and should be done with a parent or carer.